 A big part of healthy eating means that we pay attention to what we put in our mouths.
 But, aside from mealtimes (or meal-prep times), food and eating shouldn’t occupy our waking thoughts all that much.
 In other words, we should be mindful of our eating habits, but they shouldn’t consume us!
 When we progress to thinking about food outside of the appropriate times, we are usually either exerting mental energy trying to avoid it, or abusing it by trying to use it to numb out emotions or stress.

-I generally share with clients that food plays three roles in our lives: physically fueling our bodies, allowing us to connect with others (friends, family, farmers, God), and satisfying our minds and bodies.
+In general, I believe that food plays three roles in our lives: physically fueling our bodies, allowing us to connect with others (friends, family, farmers, God), and satisfying our minds and bodies.
 This doesn’t leave a whole lot of room for “should’s” or “should not’s” or any other type of moral language.
 Some foods are more nutritious than others, but we need both cookies and kale to maintain balance in our diets.
 So, whenever we make resolutions about food, we start to think about it in black and white terms, which can create disordered thinking patterns about food.

 So, I wanted to share a few ways you can look to create healthy habits in the new year without focusing too much on food.